What the Hell: Composition

-"What the Hell" has been described as "bubblegum pop-punk" and synthpop song.
+"What the Hell" has been described as a "bubblegum pop-punk", synthpop, and "new-wave rock" song.
 The song has been compared to previous Lavigne's single, "Girlfriend" (2007).
 It is written in the verse–pre-chorus–chorus form.
 The track opens with its characteristically "retro keyboard riff" and hand-claps.
 The inclusion of the keyboard has drawn comparisons to the garage rock genre and the band The Hives.
 The song also features guitars during the chorus.
 The song is performed in the key of A major at a tempo of 150 beats per minute.
 Avril Lavigne's vocals span from F#3 to F#5.

 Although Lavigne simply described the song as "a broad message about personal freedom", critics have interpreted it in various ways.
 Gil Kaufman of MTV.com suggested that it is a "declaration of independence from a former teen star who is storming back onto the scene".
 Kaufman proposed Lavigne's public divorce from Sum 41 singer Deryck Whibley, along with friction between her and her record company, as possible themes.
 Jody Rosen of Rolling Stone magazine called the song "an anthem about a good girl... staying out late, swapping boys and exacting psychological revenge."
 Heather McDaid of Stereoboard.com was critical of the song's theme being about Whibley: "with such an upbeat song it's hard to envisage divorce as the underlying subject matter as you listen."
 Holly Thomas of Frost Magazine suggested Lavigne was "starved of affection from the one she truly loves."
 Lavigne described the song as "more reminiscent of some of my old pop rock stuff", calling it her "most pop track on the record" and the least personal song from the album.